WebAssembly/spec/proposals/gc/Overview.md

 )
 ```
 Note how type [`i31ref`](#tagged-integers) avoids Boolean values to be heap-allocated.
-Also note how a down cast is necessary to recover the original type after a value has been passed through (the compiled form of) a polymorphic function like `g`.
+Also note how a down cast is necessary to recover the original type after a value has been passed through (the compiled form of) a polymorphic function like `g` -- the compiler knows the type but Wasm does not.

 (Future versions of Wasm should support simple polymorphism to make such use cases more efficient and avoid the excessive use of runtime types to express polymorphism, but for the GC MVP this provides the necessary expressiveness.)